jorisberinger/t1d-prediction/README.md

 * bolusValue
 * mealValue

-Go to data folder
+Go to Folder `cd data/csv`

-`cd data`

-Create folder and enter Folder csv

-`mkdir csv && cd csv`

-add file called **`data.csv`**
+Add file called **`data.csv`**

-Start with a file containing about 15 days of history and see how fast the computation is.
+Start with a file containing about 5 days of history and see how fast the computation is.

 ### Autotune config files

-Create new folder for autotune Input Data

-(still in data folder)
-`mkdir input`
+Go to Folder `cd data/input` (call it from root of project)

 Add your **profile.json** and **profile.pump.json** files